ErikAugust/checkmate/README.md

 <h4>Options</h4>

 The title of any checkbox can be set by using the <code>data-checkmate</code> attribute.
-Here's an example:
+Something like:

 <pre><code>
-<input type="checkbox" data-checkmate="Example" /> This is a checkbox!
+data-checkmate="Example Title"
 </code></pre>

 <h3>Dependencies</h3>